Aider-AI/aider/README.md

 ## Features

-* Chat with aider about your code by launching `aider` from the command line with set of source files to discuss and edit together.
+* Chat with aider about your code by running `aider <file1> <file2> ...` from the command line with set of source files to discuss and edit together.
 Aider lets the LLM see and edit the content of those files.
 * Aider can write and edit code in most popular languages: python, javascript, typescript, php, html, css, etc.
 * Aider works well with GPT-4o, Claude 3 Opus, GPT-3.5 and supports [connecting to almost any LLM](https://aider.chat/docs/llms.html).
 * Request new features, changes, improvements, or bug fixes to your code.
 Ask for new test cases, updated documentation or code refactors.